opencoweb/coweb/docs/intro/openg.rst

    Diagram of operational transformation for conflict resolution.
 After all outstanding events are processed, Alice and Bill both see `apples`.

 When Alice receives Bob's edit, the OT algorithm processes the incoming operation.
 First, it notes that Alice's application is not in the same state as Bob's when he made his edit.
-The algorithm transforms the value of Bob's update (`apples`) to account for the local update already made by Alice (`oranges`).
+The algorithm transforms the value of Bob's update (`oranges`) to account for the local update already made by Alice (`apples`).
 In this update-vs-update transformation, the algorithm simply picks a winner based on some consistent, global property guaranteed to be the same across users of the application.
 Let's say, in this implementation, the alphabetical ordering of the user's name decides the outcome, so OT chooses **A**\lice's value of `apples` over **B**\ob's.
 The algorithm then replaces the `oranges` value on Bob's event with `apples`.
 The OT algorithm finishes by detecting that no other operations were seen by Alice other than her own edit before Bob's event arrived.

 Alice's shopping list can now apply Bob's transformed operation.
 In this case, the operation has no effect.
 The first item in Alice's shopping list reads `apples` and Bob's transformed event also sets it to `apples`.

 Now consider what happens when Bob receives Alice's edit.
 Again, the OT algorithm running on his machine notices Bob's application is in a newer state than Alice's when she performed her edit.
 OT transforms the value of Alice's update (`apples`) to account for the local update made by Bob (`oranges`).
 The OT algorithm uses the alphabetical ordering of their names to pick a winner, and again **A**\lice's value trumps **B**\ob's.
-The value of operation is left as `apples`.
+The value of the operation is left as `apples`.
 OT processing completes as no other operations were seen by Bob while Alice's event was in transit.

 Bob's shopping list can now apply Alice's transformed operation.
 The application updates the first item in the list to the value of `apples`.
 At this point, if no other events are in flight between Alice and Bob, they are looking at the same shopping list.
 OT has yielded consistency between their shopping lists in the face of concurrent edits.